 Local workers - Qualifications - Transport, Postal and Warehousing

-In the Gunnedah Shire, the Transport, Postal and Warehousing workforce has a lower proportion with tertiary qualifications compared to New South Wales.
+In the Gunnedah Shire, the Transport, Postal and Warehousing workforce has a lower proportion with tertiary qualifications compared to the Information Media and Telecommunications workforce.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.